flcdrg/terraform-azure-upgrade-resources/README.md

-# terraform-azure-upgrade-resources
+# Upgrading AzureRM resources

-Example upgrading Terraform AzureRM resources
+Demonstration of how to upgrade AzureRM resources - migrating from unsupported/deprecated resources to supported ones.